JonathanMEdwards/subtext10/doc/language.md

 ## Parsing

-The most basic parsing function is `match?`, which takes a string argument and matches that against the front of the input string, returning the remainder if it is present, or rejecting otherwise.
+The most basic parsing function is `match?`, which takes a text argument and matches that against the front of the input text, returning the remainder if it is present, or rejecting otherwise.
 For example, the following function matches either `'foo'` or `'bar'`:

 ```
 foobar? = function {